4 Mega Marketing Trends That Are Here to Stay..

 Business customers don’t leave the personal side of themselves at home when they go to work.
 Every purchase, no matter what it is or who it’s for, elicits a personal and human reaction.

 Marketing messages shouldn't be about product features but about eliciting a feeling.
 Putting a human face on your company and getting a human reaction back.
-In 2015, marketing is about being real – presenting real customers and telling real stories.
+Modern marketing is about being real – presenting real customers and telling real stories.
 H2H: Human to Human.
 Stop talking about facts and figures and share your customers’ stories.

 It doesn't matter if your product is boring or exciting, sexy or not.
 Marketing a car isn't just about the features of the car.
 It’s about bringing families together over the holidays.
 It’s about remembering how you felt picking up your girlfriend on your first date.
 It’s about making new memories with your kids as you tailgate with them in the parking lot of your favorite sports stadium.
 You may even go so far as to not say anything about the physical product being sold but say everything about the opportunities, feelings and memories that it delivers.